-I thought I would share a personal experience I’m having instead of a dress tip.
+I thought I would share a personal experience I’m having instead of a dressing tip.

 I am currently travelling in India and writing this blog as we go along.